ClickHouse CREATE TABLE: Engines, ORDER BY, and Best Practices

 Q: Can I change ORDER BY after a table exists?

 You can ALTER TABLE ...
-MODIFY ORDER BY to add new columns to the existing key, but you cannot remove or reorder the existing key columns without rebuilding the table.
+MODIFY ORDER BY to extend the key, but only with columns that are being added by an ADD COLUMN clause in the same ALTER statement and that have no default value.
+You cannot add existing columns to the key, and you cannot remove or reorder the existing key columns without rebuilding the table.
 For a real reorder, the pattern is to create a new table and INSERT INTO new SELECT FROM old.

 Q: Do I need PARTITION BY if I have ORDER BY?